Narin0909/Analysis-of-US-Super-Store/README.md

 Select the data range by pressing ctrl + A in the Excel sheet,go to the "insert" tab and click on "Pivot Table".
 Choose the range, and select where to place the Pivot table,either in a new sheet or an existing sheet and click "OK".
 Also to create a pivot chat from a pivot table, select the pivot table, go to "PivotTable Tools" tab, and click on "PivotChat".

-# Some key inquiries to addressed in this analysis are;
+# Some key inquiries addressed in this analysis were;

 1. What are the total sales by segment ?
 Total  sales by segment from 2014 to 2018 was calculated using the sum of sales by segment in the row .
 Also, the total sales was arranged in descending order using the more sort options in the segment filter drop down.